gruntwork-io/docs/docs/iac/overview/index.md

 ## Modules

-Modules are "infrastructure building blocks" authored by Gruntwork and primarily written in Terraform.
+Modules are "infrastructure building blocks" authored by Gruntwork and written in Terraform.
 They capture a singular best-practice pattern for specific pieces of infrastructure and are designed to be both limited in scope and highly reusable.
 They typically represent one part of a use case you want to accomplish.
 For example, the `vpc-flow-logs` module does not create a VPC, it only adds the VPC Flow Logs functionality to an existing VPC.
-To learn more, check out [What is a module?](/iac/overview/modules/).
+To learn more, refer to [What is a module?](/iac/overview/modules/).

 ## Services